 14.01 Notices and Adjournments

-Any notice to be given pursuant to the Act, the letters patent, the By-law or otherwise to a member, Director, committee member, officer or auditor shall be given, to such person’s last address of record, in an accessible format, either written, printed, or format generated by telephonic or electronic means and completed and signed in writing or electronic signature or on behalf of the person giving or making it.
+Any notice to be given pursuant to the Act, the Articles of Incorporation, the By-law or otherwise to a member, Director, committee member, officer or auditor shall be given, to such person’s last address of record, in an accessible format, either written, printed, or format generated by telephonic or electronic means and completed and signed in writing or electronic signature or on behalf of the person giving or making it.

 Further notice of any meeting of the Board, its committees or the annual meeting of the Centre adjourned for less than 30 days is not necessary if the date, time and place of such adjourned meeting has been announced at the meeting which was adjourned and if this has been properly recorded in the minutes of that meeting.
 Any business may be transacted at any adjourned meeting that might have been transacted at the original meeting from which the adjournment took place.